-For the fiscal year ended December 31, 2021, we paid an aggregate of approximately RMB9.3 million (US\$1.5 million) in cash to our directors and officers.
+In 2022, we paid an aggregate of approximately RMB6.0 million (US\$0.9 million) in cash to our directors and officers.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our executive officers and directors.
 Our PRC subsidiaries and the consolidated variable interest entities are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
 For information regarding the share-based incentive awards that we have granted to our officers and directors, please refer to "-Share Incentive Plans."